stevekerrick/GraphqlToTsql/docs/index.md

     * .NET (GraphqlToSql targets .NET Standard 2.0)
     * SQL Server / Azure SQL.
 The T-SQL that is generated is specific to Microsoft databases.

 2. At this time, only the *query* portion of the GraphQL spec is supported. *Mutations* are not supported.

 3. You have to write entity mappings.
-They're not that hard to write, and they're powerful.
-You can choose what parts of your database should be available for GraphQL queries and how things are named.
+They're easier to write than resolvers, and they're powerful.
+They control what parts of your database are available to GraphQL queries, and how things are named.
 Your Entity Mappers can include custom join criteria, virtual tables, and computed values.